K9ineX3D/CTF-Writeups/TryHackMe/Ignite/ignite.md

 system/var/www/html
 ```

-To overcome this limitation, a custom modified version of the exploit was created.
+To overcome this limitation, a custom modified version of the exploit was created and uploaded.\
+Download and run.

 ## Privilege Escalation